Indiana EBT Deposit Schedule for 2025

 What to Do if Your EBT Balance Runs Out Early

-To qualify for expedited SNAP, your household must have under $150 in gross income and under $100 in assets, or your rent and utilities must exceed your income.
-DFR is required to interview you within one day.
-You only need to bring proof of identity, like a driver's license, to get started.
+You may qualify if your household has under $150 in gross monthly income and under $100 in liquid assets, or if your rent and utilities exceed your income.
+DFR must interview you within one day.

 Use Statewide Food-Finder Tools

-Dial 2-1-1 or visit Indiana 211 to find a county-by-county list of food pantries, mobile distributions, and hot-meal programs.
-This service is a comprehensive resource for local food assistance.
+Dial 2-1-1 or visit Indiana 211 to find your county’s food pantries, mobile distributions, and hot-meal programs.
+Many of these locations do not require any form of identification to receive food.

-Use the Community Compass map to locate free groceries, free meals, and stores that accept SNAP benefits anywhere in the state.
+You can also open the Community Compass map to locate free groceries, free meals, and SNAP-accepting stores across the state.
+This can help you find resources no matter your EBT deposit dates.

 Track Your EBT Balance and Earn Cashback with Benny